mattbierner/blog.mattbierner.com/_posts/2017-08-29-anschauung.md

 *No*, thought Matt, *best to play it safe and keep my eyes dry for now.
 I can always give them a quick spritz if they start to smell after a few days*.

 Matt was about to step into the shower when he realized that he was still dressed.
-He'd had been so focused on his eyes, that he'd almost forgotten about his body.
+He'd been so focused on his eyes, that he'd almost forgotten about his body.

 *Always one thing or the other*, sighed Matt as he began to disrobe.